-At the back of the Tea Room are several pathways taking you up Tower Hill which is the only area of the garden where dogs may be unleashed.
+At the rear of the Tea Room are several pathways that lead you up onto Tower Hill.

 If you follow the pathways straight up you are led out onto a marvellous panorama of the surrounding countryside, by which there is a truly splendid old Spanish chestnut.
 In late spring the lower slopes behind the tearoom are clothed in huge populations of English Bluebells which are a joy to behold.